HL7/fhir-shorthand/input/pagecontent/reference.md

 * {Quantity type}.value = {number}
 ```

 To set the units of measure independently, a Quantity can be bound to a value set or assigned a coded value.
-The shorthand is:
+The FSH is:

 ```
 * {Quantity type} = {system}#{code} "{display text}"